Facebook is a part of our daily life. Without posting a photo, status updates or comments a day won’t complete for most of us.

 8. Signing in Activity

-Review signing in activity of your account.
+Review signing in the activity of your account.
 It will show the location, device, browser and operating system used for login.
 Put an end on suspicious sessions or clear everything at once.

 9. Profile picture login